dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Configured to the WCAG2.2 AA standard in the following file playwright/page-objects/pageFactory.ts.

-To check there are 0 accessibility violations call expectNoAccessibilityViolations();
+To check there are 0 accessibility violations on the page the test is currently on call expectNoAccessibilityViolations().

 Any violations of this standard cause a test failure unless the rule violated has been accepted in pageFactory.ts.